withrain/getting_and_cleaning_data_course_project/CodeBook.md

 	4. Replace prefix t with Time
 	5. Replace prefix f with Frequency

-\-mean- and \-std- is remained because TimeBodyAcc-mean-X is more remarkable than TimeBodyAccMeanX
+Uppercases is remained because I think that TimeBodyAccMeanX is more readable than timeboxaccmeanx

 Source Feature name|My Variable name
 -------|-------